SelTarARI/Polars_vs_pandas/README.md

 # Polars_vs_pandas
-in case of excel reading and analysing comparing these two libraries I have used a simple (and complexity-wise not so good) algorithm to test.
+I have used a simple (and complexity-wise not so good) algorithm to test these two libraries.
+Reads two excel files and when finding similarities; checks dates and outputs, according to these dates, which file is derived from other.